-Data protection, privacy and information management represents a combination of:
+Data protection, privacy and information security represents a combination of:

-- 1. Information systems used for handling data, information and knowledge e.g. library, precedents, case management, case files etc. - 2.
-Information and Communication Technology (ICT) meaning the tools which support information systems represented by the variety of hardware and software (both generalist and specialist) which is available to Chambers and barristers.

-- 3. Chambers' systems meaning operational processes and procedures for the conduct of Chambers' business and which require the support of ICT while inevitably resulting in the development of Information Security requirements. - 4.
-Information assets meaning information, data and knowledge that Chambers collects in the course of its activities, be it about staff, barristers, their clients or other third parties with whom Chambers deals.
+- 1. Information Systems used for handling data, information and knowledge e.g. library, precedents, case management, case files etc. - 2.
+Information and Communication Technology (ICT) meaning the tools which support information systems represented by the variety of hardware and software (both generalist and specialist) which is available to Chambers and barristers. - Chambers' Systems meaning operational processes and procedures for the conduct of Chambers' business and which require the support of ICT while inevitably resulting in the development of Information Security requirements. - 4.
+Information Assets meaning information, data and knowledge that Chambers collects in the course of its activities, be it about staff, barristers, their clients or other third parties with whom Chambers deals.

-This Data Protection, Privacy and Information Management Policy sets out Chambers' approach to the identification, monitoring, and safeguarding of the above.
+This Policy sets out Chambers' approach to the identification, monitoring, and safeguarding of the above.